prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 The LiveIntent ID sub-module follows the standard Prebid.js initialization based on the GDPR consumer opt-out choices.
 With regard to CCPA, the LiveConnect JS receives a us_privacy string from the Prebid US Privacy Consent Management Module and respects opt-outs.

-The SharedId can also be provided by the liveconnect user ID module.
-There are two possible setup depending on the configuration of the liveconnect module:

-1. If idcookie.mode is set to 'generated', a generated first-party cookie managed by liveintent's javascript is provided.
-2. If idcookie.mode is set to 'provided', a cookie or localstorage entry from the page is used.
-As these cookies can be set using a set-cookie header, they will potentially have a longer lifetime than cookies set by (1).
-Because of this, prefer configuring a provided idcookie if you have access to a stable identifier on your page.

 ## Configuring requested attributes

 Attributes other than the nonID can be requested using the `requestedAttributesOverrides` configuration option.